 The School offers financial assistance to degree-seeking students who are able to demonstrate academic excellence (minimum undergraduate GPA of 3.2), leadership potential and need.
 Financial aid offered by the School is in the form of graduate teaching/research assistantships, endowed scholarships and grants.
 Contact the Admissions Office for applications and additional information.
 Contact Central Financial Aid for information regarding private loans, federally guaranteed loans, University-wide scholarships and TGAP.
 The School assists some doctoral students with both fellowships and scholarships.
 All doctoral applicants are automatically considered for both fellowships and scholarships, although fellowships are normally reserved for on-campus students.
 Military students who receive tuition assistance through DANTES may be eligible to receive a tuition discount.
-For complete information refer to the following website: www.regent.edu/acad/schcom/academics/financialaidbooklet.pdf.
+For complete information, refer to the following website: www.regent.edu/acad/schcom/academics/financialaid/.

-Regent University School of Communication and the Arts offers fully accredited bachelors, masters, and doctoral programs:
+Regent University School of Communication & the Arts offers fully accredited masters and doctoral programs:

-- Bachelor of Arts (B.A.).
-We offer four majors in the B.A., including Animation, Cinema-Television, Journalism and Theatre.
-Students who have completed their general education requirements may choose one of these majors to study at the Virginia Beach campus of Regent University only.
-For a full listing of our undergraduate program, please reference the School of Undergraduate Studies' catalog. - Master of Arts in Communication (M.A.).
-We offer several majors in the M.A., including cinema-television, script and screenwriting and theatre arts.
-Students can choose a thesis, portfolio or comprehensive examination option. - M.A. in Journalism.
+- Master of Arts in Communication (M.A.).
+We offer several majors in the M.A., including cinema- television and digital media.
+Students can choose a thesis, portfolio or comprehensive examination option according to degree requirements. - Master of Arts in Journalism (M.A.).
 The Department of Journalism offers a cohort-style curriculum that includes courses in theory, broadcast, print and the Internet.
-Students can choose a thesis, portfolio or comprehensive examination option. - Master of Arts in Theatre (M.A.)
-We offer two majors within the M.A. in Theatre degree program:, Theatre Studies and Theatre Ministry.
-Students in the Theatre Studies major may choose from three (3) culminating experience options: 1) Comprehensive Examination; 2) Thesis; or 3) Portfolio (a performance oriented project).
-Students in the Theatre Ministry major can choose from two (2) culminating experience options: 1) Comprehensive Examination; or 2) Thesis.
+Students can choose a thesis, portfolio or comprehensive examination option. - Master of Arts in Theatre (M.A.).
+We offer two concentrations within the M.A. in Theatre degree program: Theatre Studies and Theatre Ministry.
+The Master of Arts in Theatre requires the comprehensive examination as the culminating experience.
 The Theatre Ministry major also requires that a ministry-oriented internship be completed. - Master of Fine Arts (MFA).
 The MFA is a terminal degree that places more emphasis on skills and performance than on original research.
 We offer two separate MFA degrees: the first is an MFA offered in the Department of Cinema-Television.
 This degree has three majors: directing, producing and script and screenwriting.
 The goal of this program is to prepare graduates to become leaders who will be creative communicators or artists.
 These programs provide a select number of students the opportunity to refine their creative abilities as media professionals, as teachers of script and screenwriting or actors and directors.
-Students must complete a portfolio project or a thesis/creative project.

-- Master of Fine Arts (MFA) in Acting.
-The second MFA degree is offered by the Department of Theatre Arts is the Master of Fine Arts in Acting with two concentrations, directing and general.
+Students must complete a portfolio project or a thesis/creative project. - Master of Fine Arts (MFA) in Acting.
+The second MFA degree is offered by the Department of Theatre Arts; this is the Master of Fine Arts in Acting with two concentrations, directing or general.
 The goal of this program is to prepare graduates to become leaders who will be creative communicators or artists.
 These programs provide a select number of students the opportunity to refine their creative abilities as media professionals, as teachers of script and screenwriting or actors and directors.
 Students must complete a portfolio project or a thesis/creative project. - Doctor of Philosophy (Ph.D.) in Communication.
-This program enables students to conduct pure and applied research in all areas of study offered in the School.
+The degree of Doctor of Philosophy at Regent University is awarded in recognition of high attainment in a special field of knowledge.
+Ph.D. students must pass the qualifying examination for the Ph.D. degree and present an acceptable dissertation within their field of study which presents the results of independent, original research.
+The degree program's emphasis is on preparation for competent professional and scholarly performance.
+The Ph.D. in Communication program enables students to conduct pure and applied research in all areas of study offered in the School.
 The strengths and research interests of current faculty determine original research projects.
-Students develop their coursework in consultation with their doctoral advisor.
+Students develop their coursework in consultation with their doctoral advisor/Senior Tutor.